Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 Before getting your hopes up at seeing never-ending fields of roses in bloom, the reality is that the flowers are picked so quickly that they never have a chance to build up in great numbers.
 Still, it’s incredible to experience the valley in this state of transition and watch the local women harvesting the roses.

-It’s best to head out in the morning when the temperatures are still cool and the heady scent of roses fills the air.
-You can either park in one of the villages that dot the Valley of the Roses and set off on a self-guided wander or hire a local guide.
-The latter provides an invaluable opportunity to learn more about the Amazigh people who inhabit the area and their traditions, as well as have conversations with locals translated along the way.
+It’s best to head out on foot in the morning when the temperatures are still cool.
+You can either park in one of the villages that dot the Valley of Roses and set off on a self-guided wander or hire a local guide.
+The latter provides an invaluable opportunity to learn more about the Amazigh people who inhabit the area and their long-established cultural traditions.

 Shop for rose products